-- 7. COVID 19: In mid-March, when the potential scale and impact of COVID 19 was becoming evident it was agreed with the Police and Crime Commisioners for Norfolk and Suffolk and Chief Constables of Norfolk and Suffolk Constabularies that the delivery of the internal audit service would be carried out partly remotely thereby minimising the need to physically access the Police and Crime Commissioners for Norfolk and Suffolk and Chief Constables of Norfolk and Chief Constables of Norfolk and Suffolk constabularies. - 8.
+- 7. COVID 19: In mid-March, when the potential scale and impact of COVID 19 was becoming evident it was agreed with the Police and Crime Commissioners for Norfolk and Suffolk and Chief Constables of Norfolk and Suffolk Constabularies that the delivery of the internal audit service would be carried out partly remotely thereby minimising the need to physically access the Police and Crime Commissioners for Norfolk and Suffolk and Chief Constables of Norfolk and Suffolk Constabularies premises and to hold face to face meetings. - 8.
 Our progress against the Annual Plan for 2020/21 is set out in Appendix C.